Stefano Gennarini, J.D.

 Stefano Gennarini is the Vice President for Legal Studies at the Center for Family and Human Rights (C-Fam).

-He represents C-Fam at UN headquarters in New York and researches and writes on international law and policy for C-Fam, advising UN delegations and liaising with pro-family organizations around the world.
+He represents C-Fam at UN headquarters in New York and researches and writes on international law and policy.
+UN delegations and pro-family advocates around the world rely on his reports and advice.
 He oversees the Edmund Burke Fellowship.
-His reports and commentary have appeared on Breitbart, the Congressional Research Quarterly, The Federalist, First Things, the National Catholic Register, and the Stream.
+His writing has been published by The Federalist, Public Discourse, First Things, the National Catholic Register, the American Spectator and other publications.
 He has been interviewed by the New York Times, NPR, Relevant Radio, the Washington Post and other news outlets.

 Stefano earned a Juris Doctor from Notre Dame Law School in Indiana in 2011 and was a Blackstone Legal Fellow in 2009.
-Before attending law school, Stefano trained to be a priest at the Redemptoris House of Formation in London and attended Heythrop College, University of London where he obtained a Bachelor in Theology.
-While in the United Kingdom, he also gained experience in editing and translations with the Catholic Truth Society (CTS).
-Prior to earning a J.D. from Notre Dame Law School, Stefano lived and worked in the United States, the United Kingdom, Italy, Nigeria, the West Indies, and Israel.
+Before attending law school, Stefano trained to be a priest at the Redemptoris House of Formation in London.
+Stefano lived and worked in the United States, the United Kingdom, Italy, Nigeria, the Carribean, and the Middle East.
 He is fluent in Italian and Spanish.

-Stefano lives in New Jersey with his wife Elizabeth Marie, and their seven children.
+Stefano lives in New Jersey with his wife Elizabeth Marie, and their nine children.
 He stopped tweeting to spend more time with them.

 Friday Fax